Hype-Labs/HypeChatDemo.ios/README.md

 #### 1. Download the Hype SDK

 The first thing you need is the Hype SDK binary.
-Subscribe for the Beta program at Hype Labs' [website](http://hypelabs.io/downloads/) and follow the instructions from your inbox.
+Subscribe for the Beta program at the Hype Labs [website](http://hypelabs.io/downloads/) and follow the instructions from your inbox.
 You'll need your subscription to be activated before proceeding.

 #### 2. Add the SDK to your Xcode project